 As the people responsible for your Society, the regulator requires us to report to you on the extent to which your benefits are secure in a document called the Solvency and Financial Condition Report ('SFCR').
-I am delighted to present the SFCR for the year ended 31 December 2021.
+I am delighted to present the SFCR for the year ended 31 December 2022.

 Our job is to be there when you need us most.
 When you are too ill to work, we provide a replacement income.
 We manage the Society to provide these benefits in two ways.
 First, we make sure that the Society has a healthy financial position, now and in the future (called 'having sufficient capital').
 Second, we make sure that we run the Society properly (called 'having effective governance').
-This report describes the work we have done in 2021 to demonstrate that we have sufficient capital and effective governance, and so ensure the security of your benefits.
+This report describes the work we have done in 2022 to demonstrate that we have sufficient capital and effective governance, and so ensure the security of your benefits.

 Running any business involves risk.
-There is always a risk that our finances deteriorate or that we fail to run the Society properly.
+There is always a risk that our finances deteriorate.
 We, the Board, are obliged to take every reasonable step to ensure that we identify and manage the risks that the Society faces.

 The SFCR is organised into six sections.
 The sections and their contents are set by the regulator.
-We have added explanatory boxes throughout this year's report to explain any new terms as they are used and have summarised them in a glossary at the end.
-We have deliberately tried to avoid technical language but have sometimes had to strike a balance between the regulatory requirements and keeping things simple.
+We include explanatory boxes throughout the report to explain terms as they are used and have summarised them in a glossary at the end.
+We have deliberately tried to avoid technical language as much as possible.